querkmachine/beeps.website/src/svenska.md

 They come after the the 26 English alphabet characters in terms of sorting order.

-### 'en' vs. 'ett'
+### Noun gender

-'en' is used for common gender nouns. 'ett' is used for neutral gender (neuter) nouns.
-There is no hard or fast rule for what nouns use which gender—you just need to memorise them.
+All nouns are either common gender (utrum) or neuter gender (neuterum).
+There are no hard or fast rules for what nouns use which gender—you just need to memorise them.

-This is necessary for definite articles, where the gender affects the suffix of the word.
+'en' is used for common gender nouns, 'ett' is used for neuter nouns.
+Knowing these are necessary for definite articles, where the gender affects the suffix of the word.

 e.g. en hund (a dog) &rarr; hunden (the dog) e.g. ett bi (a bee) &rarr; biet (the bee)

-It is also used for adjective agreement.
+They're also used for adjective agreement.

 e.g. en bil (a car) &rarr; en stor bil (a big car) e.g. ett hus (a house) &rarr; ett stort hus (a big house)

 And both together: e.g. stort huset (the big house)

+As a general guideline, common gender is used for:

+- most living things — like people, plants and animals
+- days, months, seasons
+- tools and utensils

+Neuter gender is used for:

+- diminutives of living things — children, babies
+- geographical names
+- abstract concepts
+- materials
+- nouns ending in -um or -eri

 ### Plurals